Recipients of the LINCS/NALIT Online Democracy Award

 The Massachusetts Legislature's website was honored for outstanding achievement in using design, content and technology to bring democracy closer to the citizens of Massachusetts.
 The selection committee noted the site’s elegant and attractive design, excellent search functionality and bill tracking feature, useful civic and educational information, and transparent budget information.

 The Hawaii Legislature's website won the 2012 Online Democracy Award.
 The judges were impressed by the website’s consistent, clean and attractive layout; simple navigation, extensive information and good search capability; extensive educational and jargon-free resources; features that invite citizen involvement; easy-to-find links to calendars, caucus sites, and committee hearings.
-View Press Release.
+View the NCSL press release.

 The Florida Senate took home the 2011 Online Democracy Award for providing a simple, clean and fresh design, easy navigation, and a wealth of information for constituents and the public.
 Some of the other notable winning features of the website include a bill tracking feature,detailed background and contact information on each legislator, educational materials, use of social media widgets and RSS feeds.
 This is the first time a legislative chamber has been awarded this national honor.
 The press release provides additional details.

 The Washington Legislature's website was recognized for providing extensive information that is easy to find and understand.
 The website's notable features include excellent search functionality, detailed explanations on web pages about available functions and features, Spanish language translations and printer-friendly versions of web pages.
 The site also was designed to be universally accessible and includes prominent ADA information.
-See the award description and Press Release.
+See the award description and NCSL press release.

 Tennessee General Assembly

 The Texas Legislature's website was honored for its wealth of information on the members’ pages, search capabilities, streaming video and audio services and an outreach to kids.
 In addition, this site is easy to navigate, making it friendly to the novice user and valuable for the experienced user.
-See Press Release.
+See the NCSL press release.

 New Jersey Legislature